matwerber1/goldenmate_orion_1000/.amazonq/rules/track_implementation.md

 - If a pytest test covers code that is part of an implementation phase, add a pytest marker that specifes which phase the tested code is part of.

-- When you think you have finished the work for a phase, run all tests marked as covering code within that phase and any prior phases.
-A phase cannot be considered complete unless the current phase and all prior phase tests are passing.
+- When you think you have finished the work for a phase, re-run all pytest tests across the entire project and confirm they are passing before considering a phase complete.

 - If you complete a phase or step from the implementation plan and all tests marked for that phase are passing, update it's status in implementation_status.md to PENDING_APPROVAL.